 The support of family and friends is crucial at this time.
 It also helps if you join a support group, to help you through this hard time.

 Finally, understand and experience the loss.
 Your feelings and thoughts should be expressed in an honest and straightforward manner.
 Remember, the onset of premature or early menopause is not your fault; it just simply happens.
 You will be going through many emotions at this time, and adding guilt to them will not alleviate the pain.
-There are always alternatives which you can discuss at a later date, but for now, just be good to you.
+There are always alternatives which you can discuss at a later date, but for now, just be good to yourself.